Meet the Danceworks team! Learn what makes us tick – why we joined the dance, and what we love about our great city.

 What is one thing on your “bucket” list?
 Who needs a bucket list when your life has been one?

-Kim Johnson, Director of Community Engagement
+Kim Johnson, Senior Director of Programs

 As a professional, I joined the “dance” because quite simply, I was asked to by the founding Artistic Director of Danceworks Performance Company (DPC), Sarah Wilbur.
 I had just graduated from UW-Milwaukee and Sarah called asking if we could meet for a coffee and bagel.
 When she asked me to join the company, I just about fell off my chair as she and the other dancers at the time were ones I had looked up to for years and held in such high regard.
 My journey started a few months later.
 Working with this group was not only a dream come true, but a constant source of inspiration, laughter, and education.

 Fast forward years and many dance performances later, I was heavy into teaching for a few different organizations, dancing with DPC, now married, and trying to figure out how to do it all gracefully and feel that I was impacting the community in the best way I could with what I had to give.
 The formidable Dani Kuepper was now leading the company and I slowly started assisting her with artistic and administrative duties.
 Around this time, I was also asked to start taking on more teaching at Danceworks and this included a class I had been developing, which is now titled Barre Workout, originally Dance Fitness.
 Danceworks DanceLAB was in need of directorship and I found its mission to be compelling and needed in the dance community.
 I was starting to feel that all the different “roads” I had to drive down every day, were starting to become one.
 I was able to use my abilities and passions to enhance the joy, health, and creativity of the community through my work with Danceworks.